Key Takeaways

 Be patient and stay calm.
 Leash training takes time, and getting frustrated or worked up only makes it harder.

 For leash training with a dog that pulls, a standard walking leash is your best bet.
 It keeps you closer to your dog so you can respond to their behavior right away.
 A long line is better for off-leash training or recall work.
-You can find more info about long lines and long-line training in this article: Tips for effective long-line training.
+You can find more info about long lines and long-line training here: Tips for effective long-line training.

 It's normal for puppies to pull on the leash since they still want to explore everything.
 When older dogs pull, it can come down to lack of training, breed tendencies, stress, or walks that are just too short.